 If we are first time parents, we may have the luxury of napping during the day when the baby sleeps, and ignoring the housework.

 Despite what you might be told by the parents of other babies, research studies have shown that no group of new mothers obtains more or less sleep than another group.

 The comparison between mothers of babies fed human milk, and those fed infant formula are particularly subject to myths.

-Sleep patterns change most dramatically for all mothers following the birth of their first baby -- much more so than following any later births.
+Sleep patterns change most dramatically for all mothers following the birth of their first baby (Sleep and depression in postpartum women: A population-based study.
+Dorheim et al, 2009.)— much more so than following any later births.
 Research also indicates that mothers perceive their own sleep to be worse according to the number of night-time wakings, rather than the total time spent caring for their baby during the night.

-Studies have shown that there is no difference in the total amount of sleep mothers get based on the type of milk babies are fed.
+Studies have shown that there is no difference in the total amount of sleep mothers get based on the type of milk babies are fed. ( Infant feeding methods and maternal sleep and day-time functioning.
+Montgomery-Downs et al, 2010; Sleep patterns and fatigue in new mothers and fathers.
+Gay et al, 2004.)
 One recent study found that mothers who exclusively breastfeed have better quality sleep than mothers who combination feed (where baby receives both human and formula milk), and the sleep quality of exclusive breastfeeders did not differ from that of mothers who exclusively gave their babies formula milk.